About The Wisconsin Regional Art Program

 While the exhibition artists do not consider themselves to be professional artists (“professional artists” defined by WRAP as individuals who make the majority of their income from their art), that in no way reflects on the quality of the artwork.
 Local WRAP exhibitions are judged by professional artists who select artworks to receive state awards and honorable mentions.

 Artists who receive a state award are invited to show their award-winning artwork in the State WRAP Exhibition that takes place every August through September and culminates in the State WRAP/WRAA Conference and awards ceremony.
 For an artwork to be included in the state art exhibition, it must have been created in the past 2 years.
-There are no restrictions about where the artist is from, and works can be for sale.
+There are no restrictions about where the artist is from, and works can be sold.

 Anyone age 14 and older interested in expanding their creative growth in the visual arts can participate in WRAP exhibits and workshops, as long as they do not consider themselves to be professional artists (WRAP defines a professional artist as someone who makes the majority of their living from their art).